e-roder/pycastblaster/README.md

 | interruption_idle_seconds | Grace period to wait for another Chromecast app to start up when we detect that we're interrupted (otherwise we may just interrupt them again). | 20 |
 | image_scanning_frequency_minutes | Time (in MINUTES) to wait before rescanning for new images. | 10 |

+## Controlling via webbrowser
+You can navigate to <your IP address>:<http_server_port> to access a website and control Pycastblaster.
+Current features available via the website:
+* Exit: Stop Pycastblaster.

 ## Casting to multiple Chromecasts
 This program only supports casting to a single device at a time, for simplicity.
 To cast images to multiple devices (though not synchronized), you can run multiple instances of this program with different config files and options.
 E.g.:
 `python3 pycastblaster config1.yaml` and `python3 pycastblaster config2.yaml`.